-As a freelance writer, I use my deep knowledge of audiences to produce written content that engages readers and makes complex topics understandable so that my clients can increase their page views and generate leads.
+As a freelance writer, I use my deep knowledge of audiences to produce written content that engages readers and makes complex topics understandable so that my clients can increase their page views.

 Why I'm Different

-Not only do I write about UX, e-learning, and entertainment, my professional and educational background includes experience in all three fields.
+Not only do I write about psychology, UX, and film and television, my professional and educational background includes experience in all three fields.

 As a UX designer and researcher, I've worked at top interactive firms and advertising agencies including RPA, Schematic (now POSSIBLE), Dailey & Associates, and iconmobile and for clients including Mandalay Bay, the California Tobacco Control Program, Acura, VIZIO, Cablevision, Mattel, Aspen Dental, and Kraft.